How to Clean Mold From Wood? 4 Effective Methods

 After doing this, let everything sit out in the open for about 15-20 minutes before scrubbing at its surface again with either an old rag or sponge (depending on how large your piece is).

 Once more, wipe down any excess moisture and traces of black spores left behind after using both methods above.
-Like borax, however, do not ingest this substance because it also poses dangers when digested by humans.
+Like borax, Hydrogen peroxide must not be ingested since it is toxic when consumed.

 How to Remove Mold from Wood Floors and Ceilings?